Skip to content

 pip install -r requirements.txt

-The installation process may take a long time, please be patient.
+The installation may take some time, so please be patient.

-The models required for open-source AI projects are usually hosted on Hugging Face (huggingface.co).
-Since this website is blocked in China, you need to use a VPN to download the models.
-Please make sure that the VPN environment is configured and the system proxy is set.
+Open-source AI project models are often hosted on Hugging Face (huggingface.co).
+Since this site is blocked in some regions, you may need a VPN to download the model.
+Ensure your VPN is properly configured and system proxy is set.

-Create a text file named down.txt in the current directory D:/spark, copy and paste the following code into the file and save it:
+In the current directory D:/spark, create a text file named down.txt, copy and paste the following code into it, and save:

 python